 Scoop: Coming Up on a Rebroadcast of SHARK TANK on ABC - Saturday, July 6, 2019

-"1018" - First into the Tank is an entrepreneur from North Bergen, New Jersey, who introduces a traditional hand-held food snack from his Argentinian culture.
-Entrepreneurs from Nashville, Tennessee, pitch their smart security product to help keep intruders out of the home.
-A trio of entrepreneurs from Clemson, South Carolina, present their convenient beverage carrier product designed to help keep items cold.
-Last into the Tank are a husband and wife from Potomac, Maryland, who introduce their online tool which helps offer a wide variety of family activities at an incredible discount on "Shark Tank," SATURDAY, JULY 6 (8:00-9:00 p.m.
+"1014" - First into the Tank are brothers from Richardson, Texas, who introduce their decadent breakfast treat, authentic to a European staple; and entrepreneurs from San Francisco, California, pitch their online fashion trading platform with the aim of helping women save money while also easing the environmental impact of clothing manufacturing.
+Then, an active duty soldier from Leavenworth, Kansas, presents his idea for everyone to conveniently and affordably have a swimming pool; and last into the Tank is a mom from Los Angeles, California, who pitches her clever twist on a traditional children's product that is designed to help mom's on the go, on "Shark Tank," SATURDAY, JULY 6 (8:00-9:00 p.m.
 EDT), on ABC.
-(TV-PG) Episodes can also be viewed the next day on ABC.com, the ABC app or Hulu.
+(TV-PG) Episodes can also be viewed on ABC.com, the ABC app and Hulu.
 (Rebroadcast.
-OAD: 4/7/19)
+OAD: 3/24/19)

-In a "Shark Tank" update, Curtis McGill and Scott Houdashell, from Amarillo, Texas, update their investor, Lori Greiner, on Eggmazing Egg Decorator, a fun solution to decorating eggs without all the mess.
+In a "Shark Tank" update, Joshua Esnard from Chapel Hill, North Carolina, updates his investor, Daymond John, on Cut Buddy, a grooming and shaping tool for your hairline or beard.

-The Sharks in this episode are Mark Cuban, Kevin O'Leary, Lori Greiner, Barbara Corcoran and Daymond John.
+The Sharks in this episode are Mark Cuban, Kevin O'Leary, Lori Greiner, Robert Herjavec and Barbara Corcoran.

+"1014" - First into the Tank are brothers from Richardson, Texas, who introduce their decadent breakfast treat, authentic to a European staple; and entrepreneurs from San Francisco, California, pitch their online fashion trading platform with the aim of helping women save money while also easing the environmental impact of clothing manufacturing.
+Then, an active duty soldier from Leavenworth, Kansas, presents his idea for everyone to conveniently and affordably have a swimming pool; and last into the Tank is a mom from Los Angeles, California, who pitches her clever twist on a traditional children's product that is designed to help mom's on the go, on "Shark Tank," SATURDAY, JULY 6 (8:00-9:00 p.m.
+EDT), on ABC.
+(TV-PG) Episodes can also be viewed on ABC.com, the ABC app and Hulu.
+(Rebroadcast.
+OAD: 3/24/19)

+In a "Shark Tank" update, Joshua Esnard from Chapel Hill, North Carolina, updates his investor, Daymond John, on Cut Buddy, a grooming and shaping tool for your hairline or beard.

 Scoop: Upcoming Guests on TODAY, 6/17-6/21